Sleep Apnea and Treatments

 Have you been told that you snore loudly, or sound like you are choking or gasping for air while you sleep?
 If so, there is a good chance that you have sleep apnea.

 Sleep apnea is a common sleep disorder that often goes undiagnosed.
-Most people with sleep apnea only know they might have
+Most people with sleep apnea only know they might have it, because one of their family members or bed partners noticed the symptoms.

 Another reason sleep apnea often goes undetected is that it cannot be diagnosed through regular physical exams.
 There are no blood tests for diagnosing sleep apnea.
 Instead, it is primarily diagnosed through sleep studies.
 When left untreated or treated improperly, chronic sleep apnea can lead to a variety of negative mental and physical health conditions.